polar-app/polar-app/docs/FAQ.md

 Linux/Mac run ```export POLAR_LOG_LEVEL=DEBUG```

+NOTE: Make sure it's exported.
+If you just set it child processes can't see the value.

 Windows run ```set POLAR_LOG_LEVEL=DEBUG```

 then run Polar either via ```npm start``` for source builds or run the binary directly.

 ## Update your config (permanent)

+NOTE: This is no longer the recommended way to change your log level.
+We recommend setting POLAR_LOG_LEVEL.
+When permanently setting the log level to DEBUG there can be sever performance degredations - especially when moving pagemarks which can lock up Polar and make it feel that the app has crashed when in reality it's just being amazingly slow logging thousands of messages.

 Create a file in your ```.polar/config``` directory named ```logging.json``` with the following content: